 The Group's operations and business activities, through its investment in TPG, are subject to environmental regulations under both Commonwealth and State legislation and the requirements of the Telecommunications Act 1997.
-The Group's risk review and audit program is designed to ensure that the Group meets its obligations under current legislation.
+TPG's compliance framework is designed to ensure TPG meets its obligations under current legislation.

-TPG is subject to the National Greenhouse and Environmental Reporting Act 2007 ("NGER") and is required to report information about greenhouse gas emissions, energy production, energy consumption and other information specified by the NGER.
-TPG has fulfilled its reporting requirements for its operations annually since 2010 under the NGER.
+TPG is subject to the National Greenhouse and Environmental Reporting Act 2007 ("NGER Act") and is required to report information about greenhouse gas emissions, energy production, energy consumption and other information specified by the NGER Act.
+TPG has fulfilled its reporting requirements for its operations annually since 2010 under the NGER Act.